SmarDen-tech/SmarDen.Tech/Publish Format.md

 For publishing the sensor data you need to use this format:
 * smarden_dev_sens(space)DeviceID(Space)data

-For example, if you're publishing the signal strength for a dedvice having Device ID as - "asifugib02iv9832g" the format will be
+For example, if you're publishing the sensor data for a dedvice having Device ID as - "asifugib02iv9832g" the format will be
 * smarden_dev_sens asifugib02iv9832g true

 ## Publishing Signal Strength